 which ensures the inclusion ``$\supset$'' in \eqref{LimTang}.
 Thus equality \eqref{LimTang} holds.
 By Theorem~\ref{GeoTilt}, $\OX$ is tilt-stable if and only if Strong Sufficient Condition \eqref{SSC} is satisfied. \end{proof}

-Strong Sufficient Condition~\eqref{SSC} was appeared in \cite[Corollary~4.2]{FNP23} as a sufficient condition for strong minima at solution $\OX$; see \cite[Remark~4.2]{FNP23} for further discussions of this condition and its relations with some other conditions such as the Restricted Injectivity and Nondegeneracy Condition \cite{CP10,CR09,CR13} for nuclear norm minimization problem \eqref{P1}.
+Strong Sufficient Condition~\eqref{SSC} was introduced in \cite[Corollary~4.2]{FNP23} as a sufficient condition for strong solutions at $\OX$; see \cite[Remark~4.2]{FNP23} for further discussions of this condition and its relations with some other conditions such as the Restricted Injectivity and Nondegeneracy Condition \cite{CP10,CR09,CR13} for the nuclear norm minimization problem \eqref{P1}.
 Similarly to Theorem~\ref{Lip12}, we show next that Strong Sufficient Condition \eqref{SSC} is equivalent to the single-valuedness and Lipschitz continuity of solution mapping $S$ in \eqref{S} for the corresponding parametric nuclear norm minimization problem \eqref{NNM0}.

 \begin{Theorem} Consider the following perturbed optimization problem

 where $\Phi:\R^{n_1\times n_2}\to \R^m$ is a linear operator and the parameter pair$(B,\mu)\in \R^m\times \R_{++}$ is around a known pair $(\Bar B,\bar \mu)\in \R^m\times \R_{++}$.
 The following are equivalent: \begin{itemize} \item[{\bf (i)}] Strong Sufficient Condition holds: